MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

  [Microsoft Copilot for Service](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-for-service) provides real-time assistance that helps agents automate time-consuming tasks to handle cases efficiently and resolve issues faster so that they can deliver value to customers.

-When you enable the Copilot features, agents can do the following actions in the Customer Service workspace app:
+When you turn on the Copilot features, agents can perform the following actions in the Customer Service workspace app:

 - [Respond to questions](/dynamics365/customer-service/administer/copilot-enable-help-pane#enable-ask-a-question)
 - [Compose an email](/dynamics365/customer-service/administer/copilot-email-enable)